AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 ...

 ```
 Additionally, the `peak area` tells how much of each compound was present in each sample, so besides a presence-absence matrix, a matrix of relative/absolute abundances can also be obtained.
+In this script I'll deal only with presence/absence.

 #### Processing and transforming raw GC-MS data in R